Meet the Staff

 Learn more about Danielle's work at the Center by watching this YouTube video!

-Kaitlin is the Member Relations Specialist at the Center for Work & Family, supporting members of the Global Workforce Roundtable, National Work & Family Roundtable, and New England Work & Family Association (NEWFA).
-At the Center, Kaitlin responds to member inquiries on a variety of work-life topics, including flexibility, diversity & inclusion, women's advancement, global work-life, and many others.
+Franca is the Member Relations Specialist at the Center for Work & Family, supporting members of the Global Workforce Roundtable, National Work & Family Roundtable, and New England Work & Family Association (NEWFA).
+At the Center, Franca responds to member inquiries on a variety of work-life topics, including flexibility, diversity & inclusion, women's advancement, global work-life, and many others.
 She also assists with the planning and execution of member meetings and teleconferences, as well as manages the Virtual Roundtable, an online community for Center members.
-Kaitlin researches and analyzes work-life topics relevant to our corporate members and synthesizes the information for practical use in a corporate setting.
+Franca researches and analyzes work-life topics relevant to our corporate members and synthesizes the information for practical use in a corporate setting.

 Lauren Stiller Rikleen, a nationally recognized expert on developing a thriving, diverse and multi-generational workforce, is the Executive-In-Residence at the Boston College Center for Work & Family.